- Acute Fatty Liver of Pregnancy

 - Smoking and Pregnancy

 Don't smoke during your pregnancy and limit how much time you spend in environments where there is secondhand smoke.

 Stillbirth is a common term for death of a fetus after 20 weeks of pregnancy.

 - Symptoms and Diagnosis of Multiple Pregnancy

-Every pregnant woman feels like she’s getting big, but if you’re pregnant with two or more babies, you’ll really be growing fast.
+Every pregnant woman feels like she’s getting big, but if you’re pregnant with 2 or more babies, you’ll really be growing fast.
 Be prepared by learning the signs of a multiple birth.